 If you’ve never watched it, I highly encourage you to do so.
-It’s really fascinating on several different levels.
+It’s fascinating on several different levels.
 And, in my opinion, the only one of the “house” reproduction-type shows worth watching.

 Frontier House Quotes